 - Intergenerational Friendship: An interesting variation.
 Lion-O is the elder, with Emrick as his much younger friend, but thanks to the Petalars one-day lifespans, Lion-O sees Emrick become the elder.

-- The Leader: In adulthood he becomes a Type IV (Charismatic) Look to this one to give the Rousing Speech.
+- The Leader: In adulthood, look to this one to give the Rousing Speech.

 - Motor Mouth: During his youth.
 Luckily his mouth's small enough to be stopped with a little finger.